 No single C-CDA document template contains all the data requirements to sufficiently meet MU2 Compliance.

-Health information exchange has emerged as an ever growing vertical and there is lot more to see in this industry in the coming days.
+Health information exchange has emerged as an ever-growing vertical and there is a lot more to see in this industry in the coming days.